krishnakadiyala/NPAcourse/labs/Lab_21_1_Postman_RESTCONF.md

-## Lab 21.1 - Exploring the IOS-XE RESTCONF API
+# Lab 21.1 - Exploring the IOS-XE RESTCONF API

 ### Task 1 - Browsing the IOS-XE Native Model with Postman

-Cisco IOS-XE supports different YANG models and each these models use a different data structure.
+Cisco IOS-XE supports different YANG models and each of these models uses a different data structure.
 This means you can "get" or "configure" particular features on XE with different JSON or XML objects.

 This task will focus on issuing GET requests with Postman.